Historia Brittonum: Mirabilia

-Attached to the Historia is a section called De mirabilibus Britanniae (or simply Mirabilia for short).

-It gives a list of 13 topographical marvels, or wonders of Britain,\ followed by a few marvels of Anglesey (Menand insulae or Mona) and of Ireland.
+Attached to the Historia is a section called De mirabilibus Britanniae (or simply Mirabilia for short, a Latin word meaning 'marvels, miracles').
+It gives a list of 13 topographical marvels, or wonders of Britain, followed by a few marvels of Anglesey (Menand insulae or Mona) and of Ireland.
+The Mirabilia section is thought to not be part of the original work, but to have been composed shortly after (early 9th cent.).